clarkpy/clarkpy/README.md

 # 💫 About Me:
-🔭 I'm currently working on Java and Kotlin Development for both open source and closed source projects.
+🔭 I'm currently working on Java and Kotlin Development for both open source and closed source repositories.
 You can contact me via `me@snowyjs.lol` or via `snowyjs` on discord!

 ## 🌐 Socials: